-Richard LeBaron is a nonresident senior fellow with the Atlantic Council with a special focus on the Gulf region.
+Richard LeBaron is a nonresident senior fellow with the Atlantic Council focusing on the Gulf and on broad social change in the MENA region.